sdelatorrep/elixir_beacon/README.md

 ```
 mvn test
 ```
-NOTE: To execute the tests you should have a different database than the main one (see [Create databases](https://github.com/sdelatorrep/elixir_beacon/blob/master/README.md#create-databases)).
+NOTE: To execute the tests you should use a different database than the main one (i. e. elixir_beacon_testing, see [Create databases](https://github.com/sdelatorrep/elixir_beacon/blob/master/README.md#create-databases)).

 If compilation and test execution are successful, a JAR file will be generated in the folder **/target** with the name **elixir-beacon-0.3.jar**